 - Ethylenimines: thiotepa and altretamine (hexamethylmelamine)

-The platinum drugs (cisplatin, carboplatin, and oxalaplatin) are sometimes grouped with alkylating agents because they kill cells in a similar way.
-These drugs are less likely than the alkylating agents to cause leukemia later on.
+The platinum drugs (such as cisplatin, carboplatin, and oxalaplatin) are sometimes grouped with alkylating agents because they kill cells in a similar way.
+These drugs are less likely than the alkylating agents to cause leukemia later.

-Antimetabolites are a class of drugs that interfere with DNA and RNA growth by substituting for the normal building blocks of RNA and DNA.
-These agents damage cells during the S phase.
+Antimetabolites interfere with DNA and RNA growth by substituting for the normal building blocks of RNA and DNA.
+These agents damage cells during the S phase, when the cell’s chromosomes are being copied.
 They are commonly used to treat leukemias, cancers of the breast, ovary, and the intestinal tract, as well as other types of cancer.

 Examples of antimetabolites include: